dogodigi/community_mapping/en/chapters/openstreetmap.md

 > ##### exercise 18
 > Visit the OpenStreetMap website.
 Do you like the map?
 Can you discover how to join?
 Can you find where you can read documentation about how to use OpenStreetMap?

+## Can you make money with geodata?

+The short answer, yes.
+A company called [Oxera](http://www.oxera.com/Latest-Thinking/Publications/Reports/2013/What-is-the-economic-impact-of-Geo-services.aspx) wrote a nice report and created a beautiful [infographic](http://www.oxera.com/Oxera/media/Oxera/images/Oxera-Geo-Services.jpg) that explains the value of geodata.

 ## Follow-up
 You are now ready to go on a field day.
 Make sure you are [prepared](prepare_fieldday.md).